 Apart from holding a Masters degree from the University of Cambridge (UK), she is also certified by the British Council for IELTS (Academic & General Module), by ETS (Education Testing Systems, USA) for TOEFL, and by the Pearson Group for PTE.

 Over the years, she has interacted with and trained thousands of candidates for IELTS/TOEFL/PTE and Verbal section GMAT/GRE/SAT/ACT; and have been providing soft-skill & life-skill training to innumerable people through the skill-enhancement workshops that she conducts in MNCs, Private Firms and leading Colleges in India.

 Coming from philanthropic family background, her involvement in many CSR and community service activities has been vivid, especially in the field of skill-development, transforming into reality.
-Priyamvada strongly believes in empowering individuals through capacity building and increase in social awareness while developing communication skills.
+Priyamvada strongly believes in empowering individuals through capacity building and an increase in social awareness while developing communication skills.

 Tanmoy: What prompted you to go for a Masters in Education and Counselling at the University of Cambridge and how was your experience at Cambridge?